jacoblevine/PhenoGraph/README.md

  * `phenograph.cluster` can now take as input a square sparse matrix, which will be interpreted as a k-nearest neighbor graph.
  Note that this graph _must_ have uniform degree (i.e. the same value of k at every point).
- * The default `time_limit` for Louvain iterations has been increased to a more generous 2000 seconds (~half hour)
+ * The default `time_limit` for Louvain iterations has been increased to a more generous 2000 seconds (~half hour).

 ### Version 1.4.1

- * After observing inconsistent behavior of sklearn.NearestNeighbors with respect to inclusion of self-neighbors, the code now checks that self-neighbors have been included before deleting those entries
+ * After observing inconsistent behavior of sklearn.NearestNeighbors with respect to inclusion of self-neighbors, the code now checks that self-neighbors have been included before deleting those entries.

 ### Version 1.4